seeess1/seeess1.github.io/data-and-tennis.md

 <br>
 ## Bageled NYC

-I'm working with a creative partner on producing bagel-themed grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
-To showcase our product, I created [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe:
+I'm working with a creative partner on a project called [Bageled NYC](https://www.bageled.nyc/), where we print and sell bagel-inspired grips for tennis rackets (in tennis, a score of 6-0 is also called a "bagel").
+To showcase our product, I created our website, which includes [a fun leaderboard](https://bageled.nyc/bagel-race) showing which pro tennis players currently have the most bagels on tour (updated hourly):

+<iframe width="100%" height="600px" src="https://datastudio.google.com/embed/reporting/02761227-2cfd-48d6-91e4-5b261788ef62/page/04osB" frameborder="0" style="border: 3px solid black; width: 100%; height: 600px;" allowfullscreen=""></iframe>

+To pull in the data for this leaderboard, I wrote a cloud-based Python script for scraping scores from pro tennis matches across the globe:
 ```python
 def score_analyzer():
     # Iterate through pro matches